 Osaka Aquarium(海遊館)is one of the best aquariums in Japan, personally rank it just after Okinawa's.

 Osaka Castle(大阪城)was originally ordered to be built in 1583 by Toyotomi Hideyoshi(豊臣秀吉), Japan's 2nd great unifier.
 The current one was reconstructed in 1931.
 Even though it looks very modern, it is still worth visiting as there is much information (in good English too) and artifacts inside about the castle and Japan's history.
-Osaka Castle is also a popular site for sakura viewing.
+Osaka Castle is also a popular site for Sakura viewing.
 And it is beside Osaka-jo Hall, where I often went for concerts.

 Osaka's Instant Noodles Museum is smaller than the Cup Noodles Museum in Yokohama(横浜), but visitors can also make their own cup noodles, a pretty interesting experience!